Vanguard Low Cost Index Funds, Cathie Woods & Elon Musk

-Before we get to it, we want to explain our choice of highlighting a Vanguard Fund.
+Before we get to it, we want to explain our choice of highlighting the Vanguard Small Cap Index Fund.
 We do so because Mr. Bogle’s firm and its commitment to shareholders is beyond reproach in our view.
 This is a firm built on excellence, humility, and a commitment to providing a valuable product to clients at a low cost.

 With assets under management having just hit $8.1 trillion, the late Mr. Bogle and Vanguard are a testament to integrity in a business that has recently suffered a bout of madness.
 Despite building one of the most successful asset managers in the world, Mr. Bogle passed away at 89 years of age with an estimated net worth of only $80ml.
 His biggest regret?
 Not having more money to give away.